tzoof/BRUCE/README.md

 components which can be configured to best match the data and task <br/>

-Here are the best configurations for running BRUCE on each dataset.
+Here are the best configurations for running BRUCE on each dataset<br/><br/>
 Steam:<br/>
 1. Train BPR model:
 ```
-MFbaseline/trainMF.py --train_only --size=12 --dataset_string=Steam --avg_items<br>
+MFbaseline/trainMF.py --train_only --size=12 --dataset_string=Steam --avg_items
 ```
 2. Train model usin pretrained BPR embeddings:
 ```